 - Dizziness.

-- Dependence if used for more than several weeks.
+- Dependence if you use it for more than a few weeks.

 What is Tramadol?

-Tramadol is a synthetic opioid that’s prescribed for moderate to severe pain, especially pain that is expected to last longer.
+Tramadol is a synthetic opioid that’s used to help with moderate to severe pain, especially pain that’s going to last for a while.

-It works by binding to opioid receptors in your brain, reducing your perception of pain.
-It also prevents the reuptake of serotonin and noradrenaline, two chemicals that help regulate mood and pain pathways.
-This makes it effective for certain types of nerve pain or chronic conditions where other medications may not work but it also increases the risk of side effects.
+It works by binding with opioid receptors in your brain and reducing how much you feel pain.
+It also stops the reabsorption of two chemicals that help regulate mood and pain – serotonin and noradrenaline.
+This is why it’s effective for certain types of nerve pain or long-standing conditions where other medications may not work, but it also ups the risk of side effects.

 Common Questions About Tramadol